ChordPro/chordpro/docs/content/ChordPro-Configuration-PDF.md

             "empty"  : 1.0,
         },

-Note: By setting the font size and spacing for empty lines to smaller values, you get fine-grained control over the spacing between the various parts of the song.
+Note: By setting the spacing for `empt` to a small value, you get fine-grained control over the spacing between the various parts of the song.

 #### Chorus style

-ChordPro can format a chorus in several different ways.
+ChordPro can format a chorus in several different ways:

+* the chorus part can be indented;
+* a side bar can be drawn to the left of the chorus part;
+* the `{chorus}` directive can print a comment text (tag), or quote the preceding chorus, or both.

         "chorus" : {
             // Indentation of the chorus.